 I texted the picture to Hubs, who said, “You didn’t use an ice bath, did you?”

 So I’d say that the Whole30 is going pretty good so far.

-Y’all have a great weekend.
+Y’all keep carrying on and have a lovely weekend.